intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

         local://${SPARK_HOME}/examples/jars/spark-examples_2.12-${SPARK_VERSION}.jar 100
 ```

-If you need a distributed file system, you can use HDFS of Network File System (NFS) configured for the Kubernetes cluster.
-Configure the `nfsvolumeclaim` on the last line to the name of the Persistent Volume Claim (PVC) of your NFS.
+If you need a distributed file system, you can use HDFS or Network File System (NFS) configured for the Kubernetes cluster.
+To mount NFS, you should change the `nfsvolumeclaim` in `spark-driver-template.yaml` and `spark-executor-template.yaml` to the name of the Persistent Volume Claim (PVC) of your NFS.
 #### 4 bigdl-ppml-submit.sh explanations

 1. To use bigdl-ppml-submit.sh, set the following required arguments: